Skip Navigation

 System Oversight and Governance

-Managing the selection of the CoC Board, reviewing membership, and ensuring progress on Diversity, Equity, and Inclusion strategies.
+Managing the selection of the CoC Board, reviewing membership, and ensuring progress on our strategies.

 Strategic Planning and Funding